Part 2: Singleness in its ungodly forms

 Yet this was not the primary foundational conviction of the American fathers.
 All of our structures are built upon a more basic set of convictions about human nature.
 The fathers so assumed these ideas that they are rarely made explicit in their writings, but you can find evidence of them everywhere.
 Continue reading The Golden Triangle of Freedom

 From time to time, I have a conversation with someone via email that gets at ideas that I think will be helpful for the broader High Point body.
-A High Point member recently came to me for advice about how to respond to a very difficult situation involving a family member’s homosexual wedding.
+In this exchange, I was asked about the Bible’s teachings on matters of the Holy Spirit and his gifting of us, and how we should think about and prepare for spiritual opposition.

 This morning, our lead pastor Nic Gibson spoke about the impact of wisdom on the power of the tongue.
 Here are the verses and the lists referenced in the service.
 Let’s pray for God to convict us when we use our words for harm – and to empower us to use our words for giving life.